 Year 10 – Employability and Transferable skills

-Students in Year 10 focus more on continuing to build their employability skills, find out more about careers that interest them and post 16 pathways.
+Students in Year 10 focus more on continuing to build their employability skills, find out more about careers that interest them and post 16 and 18 pathways.
 Oxbridge, Medicine, Apprenticeship and STEM careers sessions are run by higher education institutions, employers and professionals.
 Students are taught employability skills by employers including how to build an effective CV.
 Assemblies, employer presentations, careers fairs (higher, further education and apprenticeships) inform students of various post 16-18 pathways and options available.
 One to one Careers Guidance is also available for all students.

 Year 11 – Post 16 option choices and decision making

-All students receive one to one Careers Guidance interview and a typed action plan which includes a summery of the meeting with Mrs P Manuelpillai, careers adviser.
-Each student then receives an electronic copy of the Action plan.
-Year 11 students are encouraged to explore various post 16 options including Copthall Sixth Form, apprenticeships and further education and apply.
-Careers guidance as well as assemblies, STEM related employer visits, Maths in Action conference, Mock Trial programme (related to History and Law), Oxbridge talks, STEM scholars and higher education sessions by universities support our students with their post 16-18 plans.
+All students receive impartial one to one Careers Guidance interview and a typed action plan which includes a summery of the meeting with Mrs P Manuelpillai, careers adviser.
+Parent / Carer is then sent an electronic copy of the Action plan through SIMs In-touch.
+Year 11 students are encouraged to explore various post 16 – 18 options including Copthall Sixth Form, apprenticeships and Further Education and apply.
+Assemblies, STEM related employer visits, Maths in Action conference, Mock Trial programme (related to History and Law), Oxbridge talks, STEM scholars programme, careers fairs (higher, further education and apprenticeships) support our students with their post 16-18 plans.
 Employers run interview skills workshop highlighting employability skills.

 Sixth Form – Developing skills for post 18 pathways and decision making

-Focus is on continuing to build employability skills through education, work experience, volunteering, employer visits linked to curriculum/career interest, visits to universities, STEM Scholars programme, sessions on higher education and apprenticeships, extra-curricular activities and exploration of post 18 options.
-Each Year 12 students has the opportunity to go on a week work experience in July.
+Focus is on continuing to build employability skills through education, work experience, volunteering, employer visits linked to curriculum/career interest, visits to universities, STEM Scholars programme, enrichment sessions on higher/further education and apprenticeships, employability, life skills and exploration of post 18 options.
+Every Year 12 student takes part in a week work experience in June/July.
 In addition, students are also offered work experience opportunities during school holidays.
 Students are visited by employers/professionals from diverse careers to inform of opportunities and pathways.
 They also attend UCAS exhibitions and apprenticeship fairs in London.
 Year 12 students can apply to take part in the Career Ready Plus and Ort Jump mentoring programme, a chance to be mentored by an employer / professional pursuing a career related to the career interest of the student.
-Students develop their knowledge about what they might like to do after sixth form and make informed choices about the full range of options open to them such as Higher, Degree Level Apprenticeships, Higher Education courses, Gap Year activities and Employment.
+Students develop their knowledge about what they might like to do after Sixth Form and make informed choices about the full range of options open to them such as Higher, Degree Level apprenticeships, higher / further education courses, gap year activities, volunteering and employment.

 Research is an important step in your career journey.
 Start your career journey now by visiting the websites below and consider the following factors - skills required, training and qualification, job role, pay, progression routes and related jobs.